potamides/dotfiles/README.md

 ```sh
 systemctl --user enable --now mpd-tunnel
 ```

+### Conky
+My conky configuration merges with my background image, so the position and size must be set precisely.
+Since I often use multiple screens with different resolutions throughout the day, I need to be able to scale conky's dimensions accordingly.
+Unfortunately, I am not aware of any built-in feature that could solve this problem.
+For this reason I wrote the conky plugin [scaling.lua](.config/conky/scaling.lua).
+It introduces new configuration options through a new table `conky.sizes`, which can be used to specify different sizes for arbitrary screen resolutions.
+For unspecified screen resolutions, the plugin tries to calculate the best scaling automatically.

 ### Mutt
 Mutt is configured for multiple email accounts.
 It makes use of the command